wpydcr/LLM-Kit/README_EN.md

 #### 2. Execute the script

-+ For windows，double click web-demo.bat to run.
++ For windows，double click web-demo-EN.bat to run.

-+ For Linux，double click web-demo.sh to run.
++ For Linux，double click web-demo-EN.sh to run.

 #### 3. Relavant pre-built content